top of page

 Paronychia

-This infection of the lateral nail fold is drained by putting a small incision in the skin overlying the infected area.
+This infection of the lateral nail fold is drained by making a small incision in the skin overlying the infected area.
 It is then cleaned, and antibiotics are placed on it.
 Depending on the severity of the infection, the patient may need oral antibiotics.

 Fractures and dislocations